SwiftRex/SwiftRex/README.md

 - enforces the application of Single Responsibility Principle
 - offers a clear test strategy for each layer
 - isolates all the side-effects in middleware boxes
-- minimizes the usage of dependencies or third-party libraries on ViewControllers/Presenters/Interactors, so you don't have to keep sending dozens of dependencies across your views while routing through them
+- minimizes the usage of dependencies on ViewControllers/Presenters/Interactors, so you don't have to keep sending dozens of dependencies across your views while routing through them
-- detaches state, services, mutation and other side-effects completely from the UIKit life cycle and its ownership tree
+- detaches state, services, mutation and other side-effects completely from the UIKit life cycle and its ownership tree ([see why](Docs/UIKitLifetimeManagement.md))
-- and last but not least, offers a proper state management offering a trustable truth that will never be inconsistent or out of sync among screens.
+- and last but not least, offers a proper state management offering a trustable truth that will never be inconsistent or out of sync among screens ([see why](Docs/StateManagement.md)).

 I'm not gonna lie, it's a completely different way of writing apps, as most reactive approaches are; but once you get used to, it makes more sense and enables you to reuse much more code between your projects, gives you better tooling for writing software, testing, debugging, logging and finally thinking about events, state and mutation as you've never done before.
 And I promise you, it's gonna be a way with no return, an Unidirectional journey.